dhulihan/league-timer/README.md

 ## Credits

 * Most of the code is based off of [ertu's jungle timer](http://www.ertu.de/jungle/).
-League-timer was meant to update it to update it.
+This project is a fork.